ngmy/webloyer/README.md

 ### Step 4: Managing deployments

-1. Go to Deployments page by click the "Deployments" button.
+1. Go to the Deployments page by click the "Deployments" button.

 2. Run the `deploy` task by click the "Deploy" button.
 Or run the `rollback` task by click the "Rollback" button.